singularian/mdencode/docs/mdzip_cpp.md

 - Add Bigendian / little-endian conversion support.
 - Make the go and C++ programs use the same format
 - Add more signatures to the signature list
+- Possibly add decimal exponents instead of just integers.
+Example 2 ^ 111.2 or 111.9.
+The exponent can go above 111 for 13/14 encoding.

 # Donations